cmstead/chrisstead.net/source/_posts/2015-06-29-mainstay-monday-lexical-scoping.md

 layout: post
 title:  "Mainstay Monday: Lexical Scoping"
 date:   2015-06-29 01:00:50 -0700
+categories:
+    - Coding
+    - Functional Programming
+    - Javascript
-categories: Coding, Functional Programming, Javascript, Mainstay Monday
+    - Mainstay Monday
 ---
 {% raw %}
 Edit: I incorrectly stated that Javascript has dynamic scoping.
 It actually uses a mix of lexical scoping and contextual binding.
 Dynamic scoping is significantly different than contextual binding.
 This post has been updated to reflect correct information.